 Your credit score isn’t a static measurement and can change on a regular basis.
 With TotallyMoney, your score is live and updates each day you login to your account, so you’re likely to see your score change more than you might with other credit report providers.

 Scores can change because credit reference agencies are continuously receiving new data from lenders, public records, and collection agencies - even the age of your accounts can cause changes to your score.
 So, it’s completely normal for your score to fluctuate and a few points up or down isn’t usually anything to worry about.

 At the bottom of your dashboard under ‘Latest Credit Report Activity’, you can check to see if there’s an alert provided by TransUnion that might indicate why your score has changed.

-There are some factors you might not expect to have an impact on your score, such as paying off a debt, closing a credit card, or asking for a higher credit limit.
+There are some factors you might not expect to have an impact on your score, such as paying off a debt, closing a credit card, or asking for a higher or lower credit limit.
 With these, you should see your score recover after a few payment cycles.

 Small changes may be due to: